Mancos Conservation District

 Casey Flynn - District Conservation Technician

-Casey Flynn joined MCD/NRCS as a District Conservation Technician with a forestry emphasis in 2024.
-Casey grew up in Northern Virginia but has lived in Durango for the past six years.
-She played college soccer at Fort Lewis College where she received a degree in Biology.
-For the last few years, she has worked as a Certified Snowboard Instructor at Purgatory Resort, and the Operations crew to maintain trails during the winter season.
+Casey joined MCD/NRCS as a District Conservation Technician with a forestry emphasis in June 2024.
+Casey is originally from Northern Virginia but has lived in the Durango area since 2018.
+She played college soccer at Fort Lewis College, where she received a Bachelor's degree in Biology.
+For the last few years, she has worked as a Certified Snowboard Instructor at Purgatory Resort.
 In her free time, she loves to be outside.
-She enjoys camping, hiking, paddleboarding, and snowboarding.
+She enjoys backpacking, biking, and snowboarding.

 Neva Connolly, District Manager